mr7brown/agb.github.io/pages/mydoc/style_guide/2_grammar/Capitalization.md

 ---
 title: Capitalization
 keywords: "Style Guide, Grammar, Technical Writing, Technical Editing, Capitalization"
+summary: "Different organizations have a house style for capitalization rules.
+The rules presented here are not intended to be objectively correct.
+Instead, the capitalization rules on this page reflect a stylistic preference."
 sidebar: style_sidebar
 permalink: capitalization.html
 folder: mydoc
 ---

-Different organizations have a house style for capitalization rules.
-The rules presented here are not intended to be objectively correct.
-Insted, the capitalization rules on this page reflect a stylistic preference.
-For more information on capitalization rules, see [Help with Capitals](https://owl.purdue.edu/owl/general_writing/mechanics/help_with_capitals.html).
-Following the general capitalization rules and stylistic preferences, comes consistency.
-No matter which style is chosen, being consitent across the content is necessary.

 ## Capitalizing headings

 * In document titles and page headings, use sentence case.
-That said, you should still capitalize all proper nouns.
+That said, you should still capitalize all proper nouns; for more information on capitalization rules, see [Help with Capitals](https://owl.purdue.edu/owl/general_writing/mechanics/help_with_capitals.html).
 * Do not put a period at the end of a heading.
 * Avoid using acronyms in headings, unless you are sure that the term is widely known (NASA, FAQ).